ISIS Fast Facts

 July 4, 2015 - The Syrian Observatory for Human Rights reports it has received a video showing ISIS militants executing 25 captives in Palmyra.

-July 17, 2015 - As Iraqis in Khan Bani Saad celebrate Eid al-Fitr, a holiday marking the end of the fast for Ramadan, ISIS detonates an ice truck in a crowded marketplace, killing at least 120 people and wounding at least 140 more.
+July 17, 2015 - As Iraqis in Khan Bani Saad celebrate Eid al-Fitr, a holiday marking the end of the fast for Ramadan, ISIS detonates an ice truck bomb in a crowded marketplace, killing at least 120 people and wounding at least 140 more.

-August 2015 - ISIS destroys antiquities in Palmyra, including the nearly 2,000-year-old Temple of Baalshami.
+August 2015 - ISIS destroys the nearly 2,000-year-old Baalshamin temple in Palmyra.
 UNESCO, the UN's cultural organization, calls the destruction of the temple a "war crime."

+October 30, 2015 - The Obama administration announces that it is deploying US Special Operations forces to join the fight against ISIS in northern Syria.
+Fewer than 50 troops are going to Syria, according to the White House.
+Over the next 14 months, an additional 450 American troops are sent to Syria to help train the local groups battling ISIS.

 November 12, 2015 - The Pentagon announces that it has conducted a remote control drone strike targeting Emwazi, also known as "Jihadi John."
 ISIS later confirms the death of Emwazi.